 I’ve knowns people who have made lifelong friends working at hagwons.
 A couple at my school before I arrived even got married.

 However, if you would prefer to not be with other foreign teachers because you want to learn Korean and be immersed in Korean culture, a public school might be a better fit for you.

-In conclusion, these are a few of the things I learned through my experience teaching in a hagwon in Korea.
+In conclusion, these are a few of the things I learned through my experience teaching in a Korean hagwon in Korea.

-I think these are important points to consider when deciding if teaching in a hagwon is the right option for you.
+I think these are important points to consider when deciding if teaching in a Korean hagwon is the right option for you.
 The experience is quite different than working in a public school.
-And while a public school may have more job and pay security than a hagwon.
+And while a public school may have more job and pay security than teaching in a Korean hagwon.
 In my opinion a hagwon sounds like more fun – I don’t like waking up early and being bored at work.

 However, to each their own, and I know that a public school is preferable to others.